P-p-H-d/mlib/README.md

 NOTE: An iterator doesn't have a constructor nor destructor methods.
 It shall not allocate any memory.
-A reference to an object through an iterator is only valid until another reference is taken from the same container (potentialy through another iterator), the iterator is moved, or the container changed.
+A reference to an object through an iterator is only valid until another reference is taken from the same container (potentially through another iterator), the iterator is moved, or the container changed.
 Some containers may lessen these constraints.